-In the below example, we have the sum formula in cell A5, which sum values from the range A1:A5.
+The example below shows the sum formula in cell A5, which sums values from the range A1:A5.
 You have relative cell reference in the formula.

 And when you copy and paste this formula to cell C3, it returns #REF! in the result.